mikkokotila/bokepy/README.md

-# bopy
+# bokepy

-bö (tib. བོད་) means Tibet, and ke (tib. སྐད) means language, so together böke means Tibetan Language. bopy is a shorthand for boke and python, and is a Tibetan Language Processing Library
+bö (tib. བོད་) means Tibet, and ke (tib. སྐད) means language, so together böke means Tibetan Language. bokepy is a shorthand for boke and python, and is a Tibetan Language Processing Library built for handling the most common language processing tasks in a straighforward way.

 ## Requirements